 “Are they really safe?”

-Due to the number of budget hotels and motels available in the U.S. and the lack of a backpacker culture here, hostels never really caught on like they did in other countries; only about 100 of the 31,752 hostels listed in the Hostels.com are located in the United States.
+Due to the number of budget hotels and motels available in the U.S. and the lack of a backpacker culture here, hostels have never really caught on like in other countries; only about 100 of the 31,752 hostels listed in the Hostels.com are located in the United States.
 So these kinds of questions are common here.